 I opted again for an i5 version of the fanless Intel Core processor, now quad-core in its 10th generation.
-The old model was available with an i5 processor in a purpleish “space gray” color, and with an i7 in a gold color which I wasn’t too fond of.
-The new i5 model is offered in a boring silver color or this “forest green” which I think looks quite unique, and the i7 model is available in silver and dark blue.
+The old model was available with an i5 processor only in a purpleish "space gray" color, and with an i7 only in a gold color which I wasn't too fond of.
+The new i5 model is offered in a boring silver color or this "forest green" which I think looks quite unique, and the i7 model is available in silver and dark blue.

 RAM now comes 16GB standard, up from 8GB previously, and is still soldered on.
-The removable SSD is now 512GB instead of 256GB, and in a more standard m.2 2280 form factor instead of m.2 2242 which severely limited upgrade options in the previous model.
+The removable SSD is now 512GB instead of 256GB, and in a more common m.2 2280 form factor instead of m.2 2242 which severely limited upgrade options in the previous model.